masternodes/vps/docs/masternode_vps.md

 ## Insert your masternode private key

 In 99% you can use the generated settings as is.
 The only value you MUST change is the masternode private key, generated in your controller wallet.
+Contact the individual crypto community if unsure, although the steps are identical for most master node coins.
+Check the [Dash documentation for example](https://dashpay.atlassian.net/wiki/spaces/DOC/pages/1867877/Start+multiple+masternodes+from+one+wallet+start-many).

 <img src="images/masternode_vps/insert-your-masternode-private-key.png" alt="the master node private key" class="inline"/>

 ## Start your new masternodes

-A script to enable masternode start at boot and local process monitoring has been created at */usr/local/bin/restart_maternodes.sh* for your convenience.
+A script to enable masternode start at boot has been created at */usr/local/bin/activate_masternodes_${CODENAME}.sh* for your convenience.
+There is exactly one script per installed masternode crypto.

-Run it after you finished configuration.
+Run it after you finished configuration, e.g. after a PIVX installation do.

 ```
-vps:~ /usr/local/bin/restart_masternodes.sh
+/usr/local/bin/activate_masternodes_pivx.sh
 ```

 ## Last step, the controller